 This is an advanced course in econometrics.
 The course will combine careful derivation of the properties of various statistical models, with a view toward applying them to the evaluation of economic theories.
 To this end, the course requires of the student a sound understanding of mathematics (including calculus and probability), careful attention to detail in data analysis, and the ability to master statistical software.
 The course will begin with a review of probability and statistics, and the basics of exploratory data analysis.
 It will move on from there to a thorough exploration of the linear regression model-its estimation, inference, and its extensions to cover heteroskedasticy, multicollinearity, simultaneity, panel data, time series data, and limited-dependent and qualitative data methods.
-Prerequisites: ECON 310, MATH 141, permission of the instructor.
+Prerequisites: ECON 320, ECON 321, and ECON 330.